Post 16 Education at St. Brigid’s and Dyffryn Clwyd Consortium

 Under the Learning and Skills Measure, a statutory policy from The Welsh Government, schools must provide a rich and diverse curriculum at post 16.
 Schools must be able to offer 30 courses to pupils, 5 of which must be vocational.

-Most schools cannot deliver on this expectation alone and many collaborate with local colleges and other schools.
+Many schools cannot deliver on this expectation alone and so collaborate with local colleges and other schools.

-St. Brigid’s is part of The Dyffryn Clwyd Consortium, which includes:
+St. Brigid’s is part of The Dyffryn Clwyd Dinbych Consortium, which includes:

 - Denbigh High School